mhmorocco/Z_early_Run3/README.md

 git submodule update
 ```

 Now you are ready to produce shapes.
 This can be done locally or on the cluster.
 A local production of analysis shapes is not recommended, since signal processes  and also systematic variations need to be processed.
 The relevant file for the shape production is ```shapes/produce_shapes.py```.
 Consider all arguments of this file.
-For producting control shapes, enable the arguments ```--control-plots```, ```--skip-systematic-variations``` and depending on the quantities you want to plot ```--control-plot-set pt_1,pt_2```.
+For producting control shapes, enable the arguments ```--control-plots```, ```--skip-systematic-variations``` and depending on the quantities (see all possibilities in the variables list) you want to plot ```--control-plot-set pt_1,pt_2```.
 Local execution:
 1. setup the environment
 ```bash
 source utils/setup_root.sh